rjfarmer/gfort2py/README.md

 y = x.func_name(a,b,c)
 ````

-Will call the fortran function with varaibles a,b,c and will return the result in y
+Will call the fortran function with varaibles a,b,c and will return the result in y,
+subroutines will return a dict (possibly empty) with any intent out, inout or undefined intent variables.

 ````python